 - 1. All students seeking federal financial aid are required to complete the FAFSA in a timely manner.
 All requirements set by the federal government governing the determination of eligibility and of the award of federal financial aid will be adhered to. - 2.
-Students eligible for Federal Pell grants will be awarded based on a formula available in the Donnelly Office of Financial Aid. - 3.
-All students applying for federal financial aid must complete the verification form and submit a copy of the current year tax form (and parent(s) current year tax form, if dependent). - 4.
-Institutional aid for summer coursework will be determined on an individual basis.
-The Financial Aid Office will use the summer enrollment period as a trailer, and will evaluate federal aid on that basis. - 5.
+Students eligible for Federal Pell grants will be awarded based on a formula available in the Donnelly Office of Financial Aid. - Institutional aid for summer coursework will be determined on an individual basis.
+The Financial Aid Office will use the summer enrollment period as a trailer, and will evaluate federal aid on that basis. - 4.
 Students who do not qualify for Pell because of lack of financial need may apply for subsidized or unsubsidized student loans if they meet loan eligibility requirements.